 Established in 1969, the School of Nursing enjoys a long history of preparing nurses who are both accomplished professional practitioners and models of Christian Caring.
 We approach the nursing profession as a calling, a way to serve through ministry to others.
 More than 1,500 nurses have graduated from the program.
-They now serve in a variety of professional settings — in Mississippi, across the country and even across the world.
-Many hold key leadership positions, utilizing their training to lead and inspire their fellow nurses.

 Faculty draw on a diverse selection of teaching methods, appealing to a variety of learning styles.
-Knowledge acquisition is reinforced through lecture and discussion, case studies, learning journals, patient care simulations, multimedia software, audio-visual presentations, professional events and group projects.
+Knowledge acquisition is reinforced through lecture and discussion, case studies, learning journals, patient care simulations, multimedia software, audio-visual presentations, professional events, and group projects.

 Nursing students begin clinical experiences during their first semester.
 These experiences are chosen through a guided process that facilitates progressive learning; students advance from caring for individuals to caring for families and communities, from dealing with less acute situations to more serious ones.
-Clinical training experiences include adult health, maternal health, psychiatric health and community health.
+Clinical training experiences include adult health, maternal health, psychiatric health, and community health.

 Students participate in health fairs, present health education programs at local schools, conduct community health screenings and offer lessons on health promotion and disease prevention to the community.

 Support Omicron Lambda, our local chapter of the Sigma Theta Tau International Honor Society of Nursing.
-We promote the international society’s vision of creating a global community of nurses who lead with knowledge, scholarship, service and learning, improving global health.
+We promote the international society’s vision of creating a global community of nurses who lead with knowledge, scholarship, service, and learning, improving global health.
 Membership is by invitation to outstanding students.

 Join the Baptist Nursing Fellowship, an organization of student nurses dedicated to helping those in need.
-Students partner with organizations such as Habitat for Humanity, the Red Cross and local soup kitchens.
-They collaborate to build shelters and homes, administer flu shots, feed the hungry, assist disaster victims and more.
+Students partner with organizations such as Habitat for Humanity, the Red Cross, and local soup kitchens.
+They collaborate to build shelters and homes, administer flu shots, feed the hungry, assist disaster victims, and more.